lmcmind85/BasicCAD/README.md

 ### Description

-This is a aub-assembly of the the Wheel, Tire, Bearing, and Axle.
+This is a sub-assembly of the the Wheel, Tire, Bearing, and Axle.
 Use a fasten mate to mate the origin to the origin to the Wheel.
 Same with the tire.
-Use a revole mate to mate the origin to the origin of the Axle.
+Use a revolute mate to mate the origin to the origin of the Axle.
 Use a revolve mate to the outer origin of the bearing to the outer origin of the Wheel.
 There should be one Bearing on either side.

 ### Evidence